MrMarsellus/dfcn-masternode-recovery-helper/README.md

 - `s` – `mnsync status`
 - `p` – summarized view (block height, sync stage, sync flags)
 - `l` – last 30 lines of `debug.log`
-- `x` – “node is fully synchronized, continue to the next step”
+- `x` – "node is fully synchronized, continue to the next step"

 Before using `x`, the node should meet all of the following conditions: